 A lap of Ko Samui

 Most of the time I’ve ever spent on Ko Samui has been at Maenam, a town and beach on the north coast.
 Quieter than Chaweng and Lamai, Samui’s east coast hotbeds of tourism, Maenam is my island go-to.

-Maenam was great for the writing and drinking.
+Maenam was great for the writing and the drinking.
 For the photography, not so much.
 So I wondered where else I could go for that.